Korea19800/startup/README.md

 - **Node.js/Express HTTP service** - done!
 - **Static middleware for frontend** - done!
-- **Calls to third party endpoints** - I will implement this later when I use React to design my service.
+- **Calls to third party endpoints** - Changes a quote and image in about webpage
 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 - **Frontend calls service endpoints** - I do not use this function in my app.